wilhelmbismarck/wL/README.md

 ## Licence

-wL is an open-source format defined by this conventions : wL python module is CC-BY-SA (latest).
+wL is an open-source format defined by [this conventions](https://wilhelm43.notion.site/wL-5bfa88f34a4b479ebf00b013f8ca8ba8).

+wL python module is CC-BY-SA (latest).